 With Helpshift, gaming companies can enable in-game support using an in-app messaging model.
-Answer bots can resolve basic questions, and AI-enabled issue classification routes every customer support contact to the right bot or agent.
+QuickSearch Bots can resolve basic questions, and AI-enabled issue classification routes every customer support contact to the right bot or agent.

 You can also use Helpshift to send push messages to players to bring them back to an existing in-app conversation thread.
 These notifications can provide in-game support with customized messaging (“Your question about z bucks has been answered!”) or general alerts (“You have a new message waiting for you!”).

 - Solutions: It’s Time to Level-up Your In-Game Support